Monday, August 7, 2023

 Video by Nena Mooney

-Everything got better once we moved.
-Later, we had the opportunity to pay it forward when a fishing boat approached the outside dock and tried to tie off in the pitch black of night.
+Things improved greatly once we moved inside.
+Later, we had the opportunity to pay it forward when a fishing boat approached the outside dock and tried to tie off in the rough conditions and dark night.
 We ran to grab their lines but it was so rough that they were uncomfortable staying outside the dock.
 We suggested they try the short end of the dock that also had some protection from the waves.
-We walked them around to the short end and their boat settled nicely.
+We walked them around just like our dock neighbors had walked us around.
+Their boat settled nicely.
 They thanked us and offered us a beer but we were too tired to accept.
 It had been an eventful day for us.
 As we walked away the captain hollered "and to think we heard that all sail boaters were jerks".
-We laughed out loud at the off hand comment that was actually meant as a compliment and acknowledgement that sailors are really not that different from power boaters in the ways that matter.
+We laughed out loud at this rude comment that was actually meant as a compliment.
+The fishermen were acknowledging that sailors are really not that different from power boaters in the ways that matter.

 Three Boats at Rock Island